chen-yingfa/chen-yingfa.github.io/source/_posts/llm-safety-and-ethics.md

 Another concern is that there is no concensus on the goal of alignment.
 In fact, many people think that the fact that role-playing can be used to jailbreak alignment is not a bad thing per se, especially regarding toxicity, because if the user explicitly tells the AI to role-play a person that slurs a lot, the user expects slurs (one kind of toxicity).

 Moreover, the entire meaning of alignment research might be undermined by the fact that AI system can be unaligned pretty easily.
-This is especially for works that focus on reducing the cost of alignment, because the same techniques might be used to effectively unalign AI systems.
+This concern is specially severe for works that focus on reducing the cost of alignment, because the same techniques might be used to effectively unalign AI systems.^[Does there exist a way to make AI impossible to unalign?
+This reminds me of the "mind stamping" (Chinese: 思想钢印) from the Three Body Problem, a novel by Liu Cixin.]

 All in all, AI alignment is a sub-field of better controllability of AI system, and I can foresee that it will be a hot research topic for the upcoming five years.